"The mind is everything.

 MONTHLY MINDFULNESS MEDITATION –

 An Hour of Mindfulness is a meditation session offered once a month at All That Matters – South Kingstown.
-Join a like-minded group of people for a reading, 30 minute sitting practice and short discussion.
+Join a like-minded group of people for a 30 minute sitting practice, a reading and short discussion.

 All That Matters is located at 315 Main St, Wakefield, RI.
 Phone is 401.782.2126.